-Unlike other cartridge razors that offer multiple blades, pivoting heads, or even a lubricating strip, the Bump Fighter offers none of those.
+Unlike other cartridge razors offering multiple blades, pivoting heads, or even a lubricating strip, the Bump Fighter provides none.

 Instead, the Bump Fighter only features a single cartridge blade with ridges.

-With their patented bump guard technology, the Bump Fighter creates just a little bit of space that allows the razor to cut your hair just a fraction above the surface of the skin.
+With their patented bump guard technology, the Bump Fighter creates just a little space that allows the razor to cut your hair just a fraction above the surface of the skin.

 A truly genius idea.

-When you pair this unique cutting system with a comfortable rubber grip that prevents slippage, you get a terrific razor.
+You get a terrific razor when you pair this unique cutting system with a comfortable rubber grip that prevents slippage.